“A TRIAL LAWYER WITH AN UNPARALLELED TRACK RECORD IN CIVIL RIGHTS CASES INVOLVING POLICE MISCONDUCT”

 As one of the most experienced working advocate for victims of police misconduct in the state of California, Mr. Dunn has a proven track record of victory against the largest municipalities in the state, often in the most complex and misunderstood circumstances surrounding officer involved shootings.

-In each of these cases, the offers from representatives of the police were 10% or less of the actual judgments obtained.
+In all but one of these cases, the offers to settle were less than ten percent (10%) of the actual judgments obtained.

-Over his 23 year career, Brian has resolved over 200 cases in state and federal court, and the majority of these cases involved police shootings that all too often lead to the death of the victim.
+Over his 25 year career, Brian Dunn has resolved over 200 cases in state and federal court, and the majority of these cases involved police shootings that all too often lead to the death of the victim.

 No other attorney has better expertise in handling matters of police shootings, and no other attorney is better equipped to help a jury understand the responsibilities of police officers, departments, and the law, as it relates to a police officer’s use of deadly force.